surf-visualization/blospray/readme.md

 * All Blender meshes are converted to triangle meshes before being passed to OSPRay

+### Limitations specific to OSPRay

-OSPRay itself also has some limitations, some of which we can work around, some of which we can't:
+Some of these we can work around, some of these we can't:

 * Only the Scivis renderer supports volume rendering, the Path Trace renderer currently does not